 When a follow-up appointment or test is approaching, many people find that they think more about the cancer and may feel anxious.
 Talk to your treatment team or call Cancer Council 13 11 20 if you are finding it hard to manage this anxiety.

-Let your treatment team know immediately of any health problems between these follow-up appointments.
+Let your treatment team know immediately if you have any health problems between follow-up appointments.
 Many of the long-term or late effects of radiation therapy can be managed better if identified early.